eslavnov/llm-stream-tts/README.md

 1. HAVPE does not stop the stream on the stop wakeword, use the automation above as a workaround.
 2. The text is sent to TTS systems sentence-by-sentence, so TTS has no awareness of the surrounding context.
 Usually it's not a problem, but sometimes it might affect the intonations.
 3. For now, the logic for splitting the stream into sentences is very rudimental, so sentences like "What a nice day, Mr. Smith!" will be parsed as two sentences: ["What a nice day, Mr.", "Smith!"].
 This might result in some weird pauses/strange tempo when this happens.
+4. This script is not aware of your other interactions with your voice assistant(s), what's happening with your Home Assistant instance, your history with this script or anything else.
+It operates purely based on your `system_prompt` and the request prompt, nothing else.

 ## Change log